Rib Pain During Pregnancy – Causes, Remedies & Prevention

 8. Gallstones

-The risk of gallstone diseases during pregnancy increases because of slower emptying of the gallbladder and biliary ducts and higher estrogen levels in the body.
-Many times gallstones don’t cause any symptoms.
+The risk of gallstone diseases during pregnancy increases because of slower emptying of the gallbladder and biliary ducts and higher estrogen levels in the body (5).
+Many times, gallstones don’t cause any symptoms.
 But they can cause pain in the upper right abdomen in serious cases.
-Some women may even require to remove them with surgery after delivery.
+Some women may even require the removal of them with surgery after delivery.

 Sitting at a desk or car for a long time can put a strain on your rib cage.
 Doctors recommend moving and stretching every 45 minutes and using an exercise ball at work.